Decoration Graphic

 A modern introduction to inferential methods for regression analysis and statistical learning, with an emphasis on application in practical settings in the context of learning relationships from observed data.
 Topics will include application of linear regression, general linear models, variable selection and dimension reduction, and approaches to nonlinear regression.
 Extensions to other data structures such as longitudinal data and the fundamentals of causal inference will also be introduced and applied.
 Pre- or Corequisite: DSCI5340.

-The course covers the most often used methods of the machine learning in a practical context.
-Methods such as ridge and lasso regression, cross-validation, support vector machines, decision trees, and ensemble methods, PCA, gradient descent, stochastic gradient descent, and block coordinate descent.
-Pre- or Corequisite: DSCI5300.
+The course covers the most often used methods of machine learning and data mining in a practical context.
+Methods such as ridge and lasso regression, cross-validation, support vector machines, decision trees, clustering, association rules, similarity, dissimilarity, and ensemble methods, PCA, gradient descent, stochastic gradient descent, and block coordinate descent.
+Prerequisite: DSCI5300

 DSCI5420 Artificial Intelligence in Practice - 3 s.h.